Let’s face it. Holidays are crazier than ever – it is so easy to get caught up in the frenzy that we don’t enjoy the festive times the way we should.

 Benzodiazepine (commonly referred to as benzos) addiction is becoming just as serious as the Opioid crisis.
 The pharmaceutical companies are financially thriving on the benzodiazepine prescriptions that are filled yearly.
 In fact, projected sales for 2020 are expected to reach $3.8 billion dollars.

-According to Dr. Anna Lembke, Chief of the Stanford Addiction Medicine Dual Diagnosis Clinic, withdrawal from benzos can be even more dangerous than opiods which can result in even more anxiety, sleeplessness, depression, irritability and muscle spasms.
+According to Dr. Anna Lembke, Chief of the Stanford Addiction Medicine Dual Diagnosis Clinic, withdrawal from benzos can be even more dangerous than opioids which can result in even more anxiety, sleeplessness, depression, irritability, and muscle spasms.
 In more serious cases, seizures can occur.